 Whenever possible, males and females shall use separate bathroom and shower facilities.
 This applies to minors as well as adults.
 In the event this is not possible, separate times should be designated for male/female and adult /minor bathroom and shower use.

 Insurance

-Safeguards must be taken to ensure the safety of pupils and adults at all times.
+Safeguards must be taken to always ensure the safety of students and adults.

 It is required that all adult participants be covered by liability insurance.